 The 28th OG Intelligence Flight provides current intelligence information and analysis ranging from strategic intelligence for the base's senior leadership to the tactical level required by the group's combat aircrews.

-The 28th Operations Group commands four squadrons: the 28th Operations Support Squadron, the 34th Bomb Squadron, the 37th Bomb Squadron and the 432nd Attack Squadron.
+The 28th Operations Group commands three squadrons: the 28th Operations Support Squadron, the 34th Bomb Squadron, and the 37th Bomb Squadron.

 34th Bomb Squadron

 Known as the Thunderbirds, the 34th Bomb Squadron's mission is to defeat America's enemies across the globe at a moment's notice.

 The history of the 34th Bomb Squadron dates back to World War I, when the U.S. Army organized the 34th Aero Squadron in June 11, 1917.
 During assignment with the 17th Pursuit Group, the squadron became equipped with the P-12 biplane fighter.
 In 1935 and 1936, the squadron gradually transitioned from the P-12 and P-26 Peashooter to the A-17 and YA-19, which it kept until 1940 when it began flying the B-18 and the B-23 bombers.
 On April 18, 1942, 34th crews famously flew the B-25 Mitchell from the deck of the U.S.S.
 Hornet with crews from the 37th Bomb Squadron during the Doolittle Raid against Japan.

 Throughout the war, the 34th flew bombing missions in the B-26 Invader overseas and then returned to the United States in November 1945.
 The day after its arrival, the squadron was inactivated.
 The 34th BS went through numerous activations and deactivations over its history.
 However, it was able to fly interdiction and close air support missions in Korea, transitioning to the B-57, the B-66, and then finally the B-52 Stratofortress aircraft.